 You will never rise higher than your self-identity – Robin Sharma

 This past weekend I was afforded the chance to attend Robin Sharma’s Personal Mastery Academy.
-It was a two day conference set at the Ritz Carlton Hotel in downtown Toronto.
+It was a two-day conference set at the Ritz Carlton Hotel in downtown Toronto.
 The conference is designed to teach participants how to become masters of their personal and professional journeys.
-There were countless ideals and facts shared by Robin in a very dynamic, professional yet jovial delivery.
+There were countless ideas and facts shared by Robin in a very dynamic, professional yet jovial delivery.
 It was truly a “brain workshop”.